 - Received multiple traffic citations within the last 3 years?

-- Been convicted of even a single DUI/DWI within the last 3 years?
+- Been convicted of a DUI/DWI within the past 3 years?

 - Let your insurance coverage lapse?